robj411/p2_drivers/README.md

 # 3 Contact rates

-The configuration $x_{i}$ and the proportion of workers working from home $p_i$ determine the scaling of exposure to infection between different groups for different reasons:
+The configuration $x$ and the proportion of workers working from home
+$q$ determine the scaling of exposure to infection between different groups for different reasons:

 -   Worker absence due to sector closure
 -   Worker absence due to working from home